 The Company is a wholly-owned subsidiary of Aviva plc, a company with a premium listing on the London Stock Exchange, and as such is subject to Aviva plc's system of risk management, internal control and financial reporting.
 Aviva plc is subject to the UK Corporate Governance Code.
-The Aviva plc Annual Report and Accounts set out details of how the Aviva Group has applied the principles and complied with the provisions of the UK Corporate Governance Code during 2019.
+The Aviva plc Annual Report and Accounts set out details of how the Aviva Group has applied the principles and complied with the provisions of the UK Corporate Governance Code during 2020.
 Further information on the Code can be found on the Financial Reporting Council's website, www.frc.org.uk.

-By order of the Board on 4 March 2020
+On behalf of the Board on 3 March 2021

-J M Windsor Director
+J Windsor Director